On Rational Choice and the Representation of Decision Problems: Introduction

 \section{Introduction}

-Suppose you want to buy an external hard drive and you go to an online retailer.
-A search returns a page containing a list of 10 alternatives, plus the option to explore the next pages containing more alternatives.
+Suppose you want to buy a product from an online retailer.
+A search on their website will return a page containing a list of 10 alternatives, plus the option to explore the next page containing 10 more alternatives, and so on.
 Before you can explore item 11, you need to navigate to the next page.
 Item 21 will be two clicks away from your initial search.
-The way the alternatives are presented to you are constraints on your decision procedure.
-And constraints like this are ubiquitous.
-Similar to budgets and prices, which restrict \emph{what} you can choose, constraints in the choice environment restrict \emph{how} you can choose.
-This paper focuses on the modeling of the choice environment, and the corresponding restrictions they impose on decision procedures.

-Our suggestion is to think of different environments as \emph{representation languages}, and as such, to model these using \emph{context-free grammars} (CFG).
-Any such grammar determines how valid sentences can be formed on the basis of some primitive ``constructors''.
-It thereby also determines how a sentence is deconstructed or parsed.
-Applied to our setting, the constructors determine how problem representations are built from a set of alternatives.
-From the agent's perspective, the grammar constructors restrict how a choice procedure can navigate the representation and access the alternatives.

-Consider again the hard drive example.
-Let $X$ be the set of all hard drives.
-The context-free grammar can be represented as (informally for now): \begin{itemize} \item[] Item $\Rightarrow$ $x$, for each $x \in X$ \item[] Page $\Rightarrow$ [Item$_1$, $\ldots$, Item$_{10}$] \item[] Result $\Rightarrow$ Page \, $|$ \, Page, Result \end{itemize} Each line is a rule for generating words in the language, and the vertical bar in the ``Result'' line indicates a choice: a Result is either a single Page, or it is a Page followed by more Results.